mschneider82/sharecmd/README.md

 # Provider Notes:

 ## Dropbox:
-It uploads alls files to /Apps/sharecmd (folder auto generated)
+It uploads all files to /Apps/sharecmd (folder auto generated)

 ## Googledrive:
-It uploads alls files to /sharecmd (folder auto generated)
+It uploads all files to /sharecmd (folder auto generated)

 # Documentation: